Bois-de-la-Pierre

 Bois-de-la-Pierre (/fr/; Bòsc de la Pèira) is a commune in the Haute-Garonne department in southwestern France.
-According to the 2018 census the commune had a population of 437.

 Geography

 The commune is bordered by five other communes: Bérat to the north, Longages to the northwest, Peyssies across the river Louge to the southeast, Gratens to the southwest, and finally by Labastide-Clermont to the west.

 The river Louge flows through the commune, forming a border with Peyssies.